wincle626/Hikey970_Linux_Installation/README.md

 # Sovled Issues

 1. Use resize2fs command to expand the full partition size.
-Install GParted (sudo apt install gparted) and resize the rootfs parition
+Install GParted (sudo apt install gparted) and resize the rootfs parition.

 2. It turns out the display overscan is caused by the compatibility of monitor with this board.
 It is solved by using another monitor.